inaccel/material/docs/get-started/part3.md

 successfully installed the demo bitstream artifact to your local repository.
-After installing the bitstream artifact to your local repository, you can expect that all kernels of the corresponding bitstream will be easily and securely accesible from every application requesting accelerators from Coral.
+After installing the bitstream artifact to your local repository, you can expect that all kernels of the corresponding bitstream will be easily and securely accessible from every application requesting accelerators from Coral.

 As a bonus, to list the available accelerators of your recently deployed bitstream along with their